Research: Cultural Civic Computing

 - Connect the Park to the rest of Los Angeles;

-IMLab is currently seeking sponsors and programmatic partners.
+IMLab is continuously seeking sponsors and new programmatic partners to expand upon its ongoing research and to enable collective creativity and exploration of identity through interpretive technology.
 For more information, please contact Fabian Wagmister (fabian at ucla dot edu) or Jeff Burke (jburke at ucla dot edu).

 UCLA REMAP Team: Fabian Wagmister, Jeff Burke, James Dellemonico, Taylor Fitz-Gibbon, Diana Ford, Ren Rong, Dominic Foong, Nadya Wijaya, Chengyi Lim, Zening Qu.

 Gallery of Interpretive Technology Concepts for the Los Angeles State Historic Park: